Typically approx. 45-50 minutes (without the potential of traffic)

 Yes!
 Sayulita is a small, welcoming surf town that thrives on tourism.
-Like anywhere, use normal travel smarts (don’t flash cash, keep belongings close).
+Don't let the bad rep of some parts of Mexico ruin the magic of this beautiful seaside village.
+Like anywhere, use normal travel smarts (don’t flash cash, keep belongings close, don't wear flashy jewelry - ladies, I don't wear my engagement ring in public just to be on the extra safe side).
 The town is very walkable, and you’ll see lots of visitors enjoying restaurants, shops, and the beach day and night.

 Sayulita in January is chef’s kiss - sunny, warm, and gorgeous!
 Daytime temperatures are typically in the high 70s and 80s, cooling off into the 60s at night.
 Pack your swimsuits and sunscreen for the day and a light sweater for breezy evenings by the beach.

 Our dress code is described as Beach Cocktail Attire.
-Think summer wedding chic — breezy dresses, jumpsuits, or skirts for women, and light dress shirts, linen pants, or nice shorts for men.
-Please download our N&N Sayulita PDF under the 'Travel' tab for dress code mood boards, and more.
+Think summer wedding chic - breezy dresses, jumpsuits, or skirts for women, and light dress shirts, and linen pants for men.
+Nice shorts for men acceptable, however keep in mind it may cool down at night.
+For the ladies - this is not really the place for heels.
+Cobblestone streets in town, and both our welcome party and the wedding will be on the beach/sand.
+I recommend comfortable, easy to remove, low to the ground for the most convenience.
+Please download our N&N Sayulita PDF under the 'Travel' tab for dress code mood boards, and more detailed information.

 Yes, part of it may involve sandy toes!
 Flat shoes and sandals are your best bet for comfort, or you can wear heels and just take them off at your own convenience for either the ceremony or dancing.